moment/momentjs.com/docs/moment/05-query/04-is-same-or-before.md

   moment().isSameOrBefore(Moment|String|Number|Date|Array, String);
 ---

 Check if a moment is before or the same as another moment.
+The first argument will be parsed as a moment, if not already so.

 ```javascript
 moment('2010-10-20').isSameOrBefore('2010-10-21');  // true